Position Types and Eligible Immigration Status for Scholars

 Due to the temporary nature of the J-1 visa, the position with NC State should be temporary in nature.
 Other possible visa options for temporary positions include TN, H-1B, J-2 with work authorization, F-1 Student with Optional Practical Training (OPT), and J-1 Student with Academic Training (A.T.).

 The Post Doc position at NC State University is considered temporary.
 Approximately half of the Post-Docs at NC State University are international.
 Other possible visa options for Post Docs include TN, H-1B, J-2 with work authorization, F-1 Student with Optional Practical Training (OPT), and J-1 Student with Academic Training (AT).
-Non-immigration support for Post Docs is available from the Office of Postdoctoral Affairs.
+The Office of Postdoctoral Affairs provides additional (non-immigration related) support to our international Post Docs.

 International scholars who will be coming to NC State University based on their own funding or home institution support often have position titles such as ‘Visiting Scholar’ or ‘Visiting Researcher’.
 Other possible visa options for unpaid positions are J-2 with work authorization, F-1 Student with Optional Practical Training (OPT), and J-1 Student with Academic Training (A.T.).
-While visitor visa categories (B-1/B-2, etc.) may sometimes substitute, it is strongly preferred that all qualified visitors coming to NC State University from overseas come under J-1 visa sponsorship.
+While visitor visa categories (B-1/B-2, etc.) may sometimes substitute, all qualified visitors coming to NC State University from overseas are strongly encouraged to come under J-1 visa sponsorship.